-We were again lucky (and delighted!) that it wasn’t raining in a city that according to our tour guide, Jack, gets an average of 270 days of rain per year.
+We were again lucky (and delighted!) that it wasn’t raining in a city that according to our tour guide, the delightful Jack Redmond, gets an average of 270 days of rain per year.

 Jack started us on our tour with a summary of Ireland’s illustrious history, with the fitting backdrop of Dublin Castle, built by King John (the bad guy from Robin Hood).

-10,000 years ago, Ireland was connected to Britian by land bridge in the Ice Age.
-Then the ice melted and split the two.
+10,000 years ago, in the Ice Age, Ireland was connected to Britian by a land bridge… until the ice melted and split the two.
 (Our guide was openly elated about that!)

 In 841 Ireland got its first Viking invasion.
-They thought it was a fabulous place and did a great job of establishing a whole bunch of towns, including Dublin in 988.
+They (who probably found the weather quite balmy compared to the fridge they lived in) thought it was a fabulous place and did a great job of establishing a whole bunch of towns, including Dublin in 988.

 Almost 350 years after the Vikings invaded, the Normans arrived in 1169, invited by the Irish King Of Leinster who had been driven out of his kingship by a rival Irish King.
-But then he didn’t have enough soldiers to win it back.
+But then he didn’t have enough soldiers to win Ireland back from the invaders he’d invited in.
 This marked the beginning of almost 800 years of British rule.

 The Irish and the English actually got on pretty well until Henry VIII, who broke away from Catholic Church, which didn’t suit the Irish commitment to religion.